ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 Diving the docs, I discovered that that Racket is strongly typed.
 WTF?
 I didn't write any type since the beginning!

-Indeed, it's dynamically typed, but it's not loosely typed: those are 2 different concepts.
+Indeed, it's dynamically typed, but it's not weakly typed: those are 2 different concepts.
-In JavaScript "number" is a lose type for all kinds of numbers.
+In JavaScript "number" is a weak type for all kinds of numbers.
-In racket, a number have a stonger type, like "integer", but it still being automatically assigned (like in JS).
+In racket, a number have a stonger type, like "integer"... but still being automatically assigned (like in JS).

 One very smart thing about the `pict-lib` provided by `#lang/slideshow`, is that almost all function takes `pict` typed value and return a `pict` as well.
 That's why we can combine them, and reuse them.
+More generally, that's how you make a good DSL, and not only a framework/library.

-So
+So this should work perfectly:

 ```
 (scale (house "orangered") 2)